leggedrobotics/open3d_slam_private/README.md

 ## Components
 The work investigates different degeneracy mitigation methods for the problem of degenerate point cloud registration.
 To achieve this, this work relies on many open-sourced libraries.
 These libraries / packages are subject to their licenses.

-- This work builds on the open-source version of [Open3D SLAM](https://github.com/leggedrobotics/open3d_slam)
+- This work builds on the open-source version of [Open3D SLAM](https://github.com/leggedrobotics/open3d_slam).
 - This work uses libpointmatcher point cloud registration library in the backend.
-The package locally available is based on this [version](https://github.com/ANYbotics/libpointmatcher)
+The locally available libpointmatcher library is based on this [version](https://github.com/ANYbotics/libpointmatcher).
+- The locally available `pointmatcher_ros` package is based on [this version](https://github.com/ANYbotics/pointmatcher-ros).
-- For NL-Reg. and NL-Solver methods, this work depends on [Ceres](https://github.com/ceres-solver/ceres-solver)
+- For NL-Reg. and NL-Solver methods, this work depends on [Ceres](https://github.com/ceres-solver/ceres-solver).
 - For the Ineq.
-Con. method, this work relies on the QPmad quadratic problem library [link](https://github.com/asherikov/qpmad)
+Con. method, this work relies on the QPmad quadratic problem library [link](https://github.com/asherikov/qpmad).
 - To replicate the result of the work of Petracek et al. (RMS), the authors [forked](https://github.com/leggedrobotics/RMS) the [original work](https://github.com/ctu-mrs/RMS).

-## Requirements (on top of the Components / or part of them)
+## Dependencies (on top of the Components / or part of them)
 1. Ubuntu 20.04
 2. ROS Noetic
 3. CMake > 3.18